Some photos from my research sites:

 Preparing for excavation with a pago a la tierra offering.

-We rely heavily on UAV photography, photogrammetry, and GIS to model terraces at different scales ranging from individual terraces to full terrace complexes.
+This research relies heavily on UAV photography, photogrammetry, and GIS to model terrace complexes.
 These models allow us to document factors ranging from the stratigraphy of specific terraces to valley-wide hydrology.
 From top left: Domestic excavations documented using UAV images; a single excavated terrace, modeled using photogrammetry; the terrace complex of Simapuqio modeled in full.

 And in Ontario....

 Excavation is also an important part of my work in the park.
-In 2023 I worked with local archaeologist Rory MacKay and volunteers, including a liaison from the Algonquins of Ontario, to excavate a 19th century 'camboose' style timber shanty in the park.
-Photos: Excavation with volunteers; a pipestem recovered in excavations; other artifacts, including an axe head; a site plan of the shanty.
+In 2023 I worked with local archaeologist Rory MacKay to excavate a 19th century 'camboose' style timber shanty.
+Photos: Excavation alongside volunteers; a pipestem recovered in excavations; other artifacts, including an axe head; a site plan of the shanty.

 Algonquin is a unique place, with a long history of conservation science, wilderness recreation, and industrial lumbering.
 Remnants of these activities—such as moose pens used in 20th century conservation studies—survive in the park.
 The park is also home to a remarkable flora and fauna, including the occasional inquisitive moose or beaver!